Subscribe Today & Receive 15% Off

 Lion's Mane Capsules

-If Lion's mane powder flavor still does not align with your palate, Lion's mane mushroom capsules are perfect for those who prefer a flavorless dose.
+If Lion's Mane powder flavor still does not align with your palate, Lion's Mane mushroom capsules are perfect for those who prefer a flavorless dose.

 The fine powder obtained by drying and grinding the mushroom is placed inside a capsule for convenient dosing without an unpleasant taste or odor.
 You only have to get one capsule and swallow it with a cup of water.